Sep 15, 2011

 Ingredients:

-250 g good quality chocolate,
+250 g good quality chocolate,200 g butter,

 1 tbsp coffee powder, dissolved in 1 tbsp boiling water